MysteryPancake/Houdini-Fun/README.md

 - Rivet is good for parenting objects to points.
 It only exists in the object context.
 - Copy to Points is good since it applies `@orient`, `@N` and `@up` attributes.
-- PolyHinge is good for parenting to edges, though no one really uses it.
+- PolyHinge is good for parenting to edges, but no one really uses it.

 ## Smoke / Fluids: Fix moving colliders